 “For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
 “As the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.”
 Isaiah 55:8-9

 I can admit, that in my “hard times” is when I learn most.

 It is in these moments, of my life, that I draw closer to God than ever before.

 I seek his face, wisdom, comfort, prayer, peace, and understanding, all the more.

 It is the only way, in those forever seasons, to make it through.

 We can’t find the strength, we need, on our own merit.

-We must look, to our Lord and Savior, to pull us through.
+Instead, we must look, to our Lord and Savior, to pull us through.

 We should be doing these things, all along anyway.